Inflectra/rapise-documentation/docs/Guide/object_not_found.md

 # Object Is Not Found - How to Fix

-We recommend to follow this algorithm.
+We recommend following this algorithm.
 Some nodes are clickable.
 Click them to get more information.

 <object data="../img/ObjectNotFoundDT_.svg" type="image/svg+xml" width="600px"></object>